Addresses ethical, legal and human rights issues related to the conduct and application of science and technology.

 - Science and Human Rights Coalition The Coalition is a network of scientific and engineering membership organizations that recognize a role for scientists and engineers in human rights.
 The Coalition was launched in January 2009.
 Learn more about this project

-- On-call Scientists This project connects scientists interested in volunteering their skills and knowledge with human rights organizations that are in need of scientific expertise.Learn more about this project
+- On-call Scientists This project connects scientists, engineers, and health professionals interested in volunteering their skills and knowledge with human rights organizations that are in need of technical expertise.Learn more about this project

 - Article 15: Human Right to Science The Program is committed to promoting Article 15 of the International Covenant on Economic, Social and Cultural Rights (ICESCR) and engaging scientists in that effort.Learn more about this project